jdaw1/placemat/Documentation/not_glasses.md

 There are multiple types of printable page.
 * `/Glasses`: labels glass positions;
 * `/TastingNotes`: for those who record TNs with a pen on paper.
-* `/PlaceName`: At a large formal tasting it is appropriate to label each person&rsquo;s place-setting, so everybody knows who everybody else is, even late in the tasting.
+* `/PlaceName`: At a large formal tasting it is appropriate to label each person&rsquo;s place-setting, so everybody knows who everybody else is.
 * `/PrePour`: to help with the pre-pouring of portions &mdash; necessary at at tastings with many people.
 * `/VoteRecorder`: to record the votes for Wine Of The Night, and to record guesses of blinded wines.
 * `/DecantingNotes`: observations of those doing the decanting.